Skip to main content

 6. Drink Plenty of Water

 Staying hydrated supports overall health and may help regulate blood pressure.
-Aim for at least 8 cups (64 ounces) of water daily.
+Eight cups (64 ounces) of water should be consumed each day.

 7. Eat a Balanced Diet